devnull-cz/c-prog-lang/modules/structures.md

 	  not rely on it

 - what will be the result of `sizeof (struct X)` above?
-	- why ? (think about efficiency of accessing members that cross a word in memory)
+	- why? (think about efficiency of accessing members that cross a word in memory)

 - what if `char d` is added at the end of the data structure?